SerafimDietrich/container-tab-groups-sync/README.md

 ### Build & Run

 1. **Build the extension:**

    ```bash
    npm run build
    ```

    This compiles TypeScript and copies non-TypeScript files to `dist/`.
 2. **Run in Firefox:**

    ```bash
    npm run serve
    ```

    This launches the extension in Firefox using `web-ext` from the `dist/` directory.

 ### Packaging

-To build a distributable artifact:
+To build a distributable artifact (build the extension beforehand):

 ```bash
 npm run build-artifact